 - In this equation, ‘w’ should be non-variant to keep the frequency constant.

-- In all synchronous machines, whether it is a motor or a generator, the value of the synchronous reactance (Xs) is high than the armature windings resistance (RA), so sometimes RA is ignored for quality observation of the voltage changing.
+- In all synchronous machines, whether it is a motor or a generator, the value of the synchronous reactance (Xs) is higher than the armature windings resistance (RA), so sometimes RA is ignored for quality observation of the voltage changing.

 - In real synchronous machines, the synchronous reactance is normally much larger than the winding resistance RA, so RA is often neglected in the qualitative study of voltage variations.
 For accurate numerical results, RA must be considered.